LeadcodeDev/Discord-bot-ts-template/docs/Events.md

 cd App/src/events
 ```

-Then create a new file, name it whatever you want.
-We recommend that you use the `Event` suffix to properly dissociate the commands from the rest of your application.
+Then create a new file, name it whatever you want or use following command in your CLI :
+`node ace make:event event_name`

 This will give you a name similar to this `FooEvent`